Originally published on Jan 4, 2019.

 It is important for industry to heed the warning shot that is the McKesson 483 – make sure to be prepared and fully compliant with the DSCSA!

-For assistance on serialization requirements, please reach out to our team today.
+For assistance with serialization requirements, please reach out to our team today.

 Based just outside of Philadelphia, Five Rivers RX provides actionable guidance and excellent administrative services with a focus on client care across Compliance, Commercial, and Quality solutions.
 Our mission is to improve the health and welfare of the American public by providing solutions and implementing best practices for companies in the pharmaceutical supply chain.